1st Room: Love Forever

 – Doesn’t tell me much actually, seem like mere decorative objects

 3rd Room: My Eternal Soul: Walk into the room My Eternal Soul

 1. Compare the use of color to the Black and White painting in Forever Love.
-How does the color effect you differently?
+How does the color affect you differently?
 How do you feel?

-2. What techniques does Kusama use to unite the color canvases?
+2. What techniques does Kusama use to unify the color canvases?

-3. Compare the rt & left walls.
+3. Compare the right & left walls.
 What are the difference in the emotions evoked by these different walls?

 4th Room: Narcissus Garden